nikhilchaudhary-21/Shopify_app_review_automation/README.md

 # Reviews → Google Sheets Scraper

-Automatically scrapes all ratings (1–5) from Loop Subscriptions Shopify app and saves new reviews to Google Sheets via GitHub Actions.
+Automatically scrapes all ratings (1–5) from Shopify app and saves new reviews to Google Sheets via GitHub Actions.

 ---